 Biomedical science is an exciting and rapidly-moving subject area, highly relevant to major issues facing society today.
-The University of Oxford is an internationally recognised centre of excellence for biomedical research and teaching, and studying here will give you the firm foundation you will need for your future.
+The University of Oxford is an internationally recognised centre of excellence for biomedical research and teaching, and studying here will give you a firm foundation for your future.